History & Geography

 Closely adhering to the explorers' journals, this historical tale recreates the adventure, intercultural nuance and triumphant hope of this legendary expedition.
 This book for 6th grade has chapters that alternate between Sacajawea and Clark's voices, readers walk away with a true sense of having experienced history.

 You've heard of Rosa Parks and the Montgomery Bus Boycott.
 But who were the rest of the boycotters?
 Why did they summon incredible courage and risk their jobs and personal safety?
 How did they pull off a city-wide boycott that lasted over a year?
 How did they get across town to their jobs every day?
 How did they change history?
+Read "Freedom Walkers" to discover the answers.

 This gripping Civil Rights book brings a major event in the history of Civil Rights in America to life.